CopAttempted/Snake-Game/README.md

 # Snake Game!
 This is a simple Snake game implemented in Python3 using the Turtle graphics library.
 The game is designed to be lightweight and easy to play in your whatever-windows manager.
 It's a fun project to practice your Python skills or just to enjoy some nostalgic gaming moments.
-## PrerequisitesBefore running the game, ensure you have the following prerequisites installed:
+## Ensure you have the following prerequisites installed:
 - Python 3- Tkinter (for GUI)- Turtle graphics library You can install Tkinter and Turtle graphics library using the following commands: